Essays

 Marcus Aurelius (the G.O.A.T.) said: To offend a strong man, tell him a lie.
 To offend a weak man, tell him the truth.

 I’ve caught a lot of secondhand flak (because no one will say it to me directly) for writing about dysfunction.
-Not because what I wrote wasn’t true, but simply because I wrote it in the first place.
+Not because what I wrote wasn’t true, but simply because I wrote about its impact in the first place.

-Writing is the only catharsis I’ve ever had (well, running too, but I’m currently sidelined with injuries, so here we are).
+Writing is the only catharsis I’ve ever had.
 Some people meditate.
 Some drink.
 Others ride motorcycles.
 I write.

 I write about my lived experiences, period.
-If that bothers some of you, maybe you should ask yourself why.
+If that bothers certain people, maybe they should ask themselves why.

 Now, God knows I’m not perfect either.
-When I think back on the stupid things I did years ago—hell, hours ago —I wince.
+When I think back on the stupid things I did years ago (hell, hours ago), I cringe.

 The truth is that I don’t just write because I’m pissed off or feeling a certain kind of way.
 I also write when I’m sad.